Furthering the standards of the industry

 My advice to patients would be – whoever your cosmetic medical practitioner may be, ensure they have the right qualifications, experience and track record.
 If it’s a nurse, ask who supervises them and how closely they are affiliated with a supervising medical practitioner.
 What will they do if something were to go wrong?
 And ask if they have had any experience as a clinical Nurse or if they have simply done the degree and gone straight into injecting.

-To conclude it must be said, there are some excellent cosmetic nurses out there, and I hope they involve themselves in increasing the standards for the systems in which they operate.
 At the end of the day, the most important thing is safety for our patients, but also professional integrity and ethos and I really don’t think the current model of facetiming as a bastardisation of a law designed for rural Australia, can be considered safe or appropriate.